 I saw the question in a community of 33K creators.
 What followed was telling: 76 comments, answers ranging from €3K to €15K.
 Same metrics, same format, same type of content.
 Five times the difference between the lowest and highest number.

-And here's what's concerning: none of them were "wrong."
+None of them were "wrong."
 There simply is no right answer.

 The only media market without benchmarks